How to make Self Rising Flour

 - Be sure to measure your flour correctly and not to pack it.

-- If you are substituting self-rising flour for AP flour in a recipe with baking soda, you still need to add the baking soda since there is none in self-rising flour.
+- If you are substituting it for all purpose flour in a recipe with baking soda, you still need to add the baking soda since there is none in SR flour.

-- Occasionally you will need to add a touch more liquid to a recipe when you’re substituting homemade self-rising flour for store-bought.
-This is because AP flour is courser than the normal flour used in making self-rising flour.
+- Occasionally you will need to add a touch more liquid to a recipe when you’re substituting homemade self rising flour for store-bought.
+This is because all purpose flour is courser than the normal flour used in making self rising flour.